Categories

 *Below is information about each category, please use the buttons below to either download the entry forms, enter or contact us.

-This award will recognise the finance team (two or more people) working in local services that has had the most impact on organisational performance, business partners and/or client groups, and has made an outstanding contribution to building a transparent, innovative, sustainable and collaborative working environment.
+This award will recognise the finance team (two or more people) working in a council, combined authority or local services that has had the most impact on organisational performance, business partners and/or client groups, and has made an outstanding contribution to building a transparent, innovative, sustainable and collaborative working environment.

-Examples of local services include, police, fire, housing, academies, local transport authorities and voluntary bodies.
+This category is open to all councils and combined authorities.
+Examples of local services include housing, academies, local transport authorities and voluntary bodies.
 The winner will need to demonstrate proactive professional development within a challenging environment and a step change in outcomes.

 Entrants should demonstrate: